-'Tis all one, I will show myself a tyrant: when thave fought with the maids, and cut off their heads.
+'Tis all one, I will show myself a tyrant: when I have fought with the men, I will be cruel with the maids, and cut off their heads.

 The heads of the maids?

 Ay, the heads of the maids, or their maidenheads; take it in what sense thou wilt.